StanfordASL/matsim-AMoD/README.md

 # matsim-AMoD
-A fork of MATSIM's DVRP module [0] to rebalancing of self-driving vehicles in an Autonomous Mobility on Demand (AMoD) framework.
+A fork of MATSIM's DVRP module [0] for rebalancing of self-driving vehicles in an Autonomous Mobility on Demand (AMoD) framework.
 Implements the rebalancing algorithms presented in [1] and [2].
 The framework was used for simulations in [3].
 ## Requirements
 JRE (for MATSim), MATLAB (for the rebalancing algorithms in [1] and [2]), a MATLAB LP solver.
 The current LP solver is IBM ILOG CPLEX: a different LP solver (e.g. Gurobi or MATLAB's `linprog`) can be used by modifying the file `run_optimization.m` in `MATLAB_utils`.